josh-holder/josh-holder.github.io/_posts/2023-05-17-launch-mass.md

   - Spaceflight
 ---

 This piece aims to clearly and concisely lay out the bull case for a post-Starship space industry.
 While I wasn't breaking new ground with this analysis (a lot of the core ideas are inspired by [Casey Handmer's excellent blog post](https://caseyhandmer.wordpress.com/2021/10/28/starship-is-still-not-understood/)), it was a fantastic exercise to distill this core thesis into a two page brief aimed at those with little previous exposure to the space industry.
 I also dipped my toes into the world of company annual reports to perform some rudimentary financial analysis.
-How this thesis pans out is an open question, but I feel that it faithfully communicates the optimistic case.
-(This piece was written as a writing sample answering the prompt "What is a trend you see as being transformational to an industry, and how do you think that should impact a VC investment thesis?")
+How this thesis pans out is an open question, but I feel that it faithfully communicates the optimistic case[^0].
 {: .notice}

 ### Summary